 Contrary to its earlier suggestion, the Commission does not propose the creation of a separate market for wholesale access to civil engineering.
 The market for wholesale access to physical infrastructure (i.e. ducts and poles) would not be added to the list of relevant markets.
 The Commission had initially suggested creating a separate market to correspond with the remedy.
 However, the Commission concluded that the definition of a separate market would not be appropriate at this moment as the characteristics of physical infrastructure networks vary significantly between member states.
 NRAs would still be able to define a relevant market at national level, which is particularly relevant in Member States where a single operator owns a physical infrastructure network which is ubiquitous (it has national coverage and can reach all households in the national territory) and suitable for the deployment of alternative fibre networks.
-In such cases, physical infrastructure access, central access, backhaul, and potential future/new emergent services.
+In such cases, physical infrastructure access could be a cross-market remedy for multiple purposes, including providing local access, central access, backhaul, and potential future/new emergent services.